schu/tinymonitoring/README.md

 # tinymonitoring

-tinymonitoring is a set of simple Ansible roles to setup
+tinymonitoring is a set of simple Ansible roles to set up

 * Prometheus
 * Alertmanager